 You walk downstairs, and there she is, your bike.
 Your Peloton bike.
 And you don’t dare walk by that bike.
 That’s just the effect this piece of exercise equipment has on you — it’s unlike any other, including the most advanced fitness tracker.
 You don’t walk by it, you don’t want to skip you workout.
 You look forward to it.
 You crave it, actually.

 Let me explain.
 I’ve met several people who own Peloton bikes and their enthusiasm is generally the same: extreme enthusiasm.
 Extreme.
-So I decided to give one of these Peloton bikes a try and let me say, it didn’t disappoint.
+So I decided to give one of these Peloton bikes and a Peloton spin class a try and let me say, it didn’t disappoint.

 Trying Out the Peloton Bike